Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 I should be able to run your project with `npm start` or `yarn start`.

-Name your project with your name and few 1.2:
+Name your project with your name and ACS 1320:

-`{name}-few-1-2-final`
+`{name}-acs-1320-final`

 (You can't have any special characters or spaces in the name)